 How long should you wait to stain your deck after pressure washing?

 You need to wait until the deck is dry before staining.
 With non-pressure-treated wood or composite, expect to wait a few days.
 With pressure-treated wood, expect to wait a few weeks.
 If you’re not sure how to tell when it’s dry, drip some water on it; if the water beads up, it’s not dry yet.

 Can a pressure washer damage a deck?

-Pressure washers can damage anything, especially soft surfaces like wood and composite.
-With that said, it’s easy to prevent damage: simply use the right nozzle and don’t spray too close to the surface or hold the stream in one place for too long.
+Pressure washers can damage anything, especially soft deck materials like wood and composite.
+With that said, it’s easy to prevent damage: simply use the recommended PSI (2,000-3,000 PSI) and nozzles (25° or 40°), and spray at a safe distance from the surface (1-2 feet).